 You don't need to include your age or date of birth on a resume if you're applying for jobs in the U.S. or Canada.

 (Some countries like India and Asia may require a CV where you would include your date of birth.
 We wrote a good post here on the difference between a resume and CV.)

-In this article, we’ll examine the impact of including age or date of birth details in a resume and explain why it’s never a good idea.
+In this article, we’ll examine the impact of including personal characteristics such as age or date of birth details in a resume and explain why it’s never a good idea.

-While there are laws to protect you against conscious age discrimination, they offer little protection during the resume consideration process.
+While there are laws to protect job seekers against conscious age discrimination, they offer little protection during the resume consideration process.
 The fact remains that many of today’s top employers prefer younger workers.

 That’s especially true in industries like technology, and other dynamic sectors.
 Older workers are often perceived as less flexible, less dynamic, and less able to keep pace with rapidly changing technologies and evolving work practices.
 While those perceptions may not be based in reality, they exist all the same.
 And that could harm you if age or date of birth information in your resume identifies you as an older worker.

-Since you need an interview to land most jobs, you must ensure that your resume offers no details that might invite unintentional bias.
-That means leaving out age or date of birth information altogether.
+Since you need an interview to land most jobs, you must ensure that your resume offers no details that might invite unintentional and unconscious bias.
+That means leaving out personal factors like age or date of birth information altogether.
 By omitting this information, you can achieve a number of important goals:

-Of course, there’s more to hiding your age than omitting age or date of birth information in your resume.
+Of course, there’s more to hiding unnecessary personal information like your age than omitting age or date of birth information in your resume.
 After all, there are other clues that employers might use to deduce your approximate age.
 For example, if you include your educational graduation date, that provides a reasonable estimate of your age.